winnall/vML/README.md

 ## 📜 License

-This draft is released under a permissive open documentation license.
+This project is licensed under the **Apache License, Version 2.0**.
-Use and modify freely with attribution.
+You may use, modify, and distribute this work under the terms of that licence.

----
+See the [LICENCE](./LICENCE) file for full text.

 > **vML** — _Visual structure, textual compatibility, human clarity._